michaelplanknz/covid19_forecasting_public/README.md

 This repository contains supporting data and Matlab code for the article "Near-term forecasting of Covid-19 cases and hopsitalisations in Aotearoa New Zealand" by Plank et al.

+Results in the article were generated using the commit tagged 'v1.0'.